moorepants/dissertation/eom.rst

        Gede's efforts in the creation of sympy.physics.mechanics.

 .. [#] This contraint can readily be modified to support a non-flat ground.

+.. [#] Basu-Mandall presents significant digits from 10 to 14.

 .. [#] The conversion equations from BasuMandal's coordinates to mine and vice
        versa can be found in the source code.